n0kovo/gohashmob/README.md

  Quickly look up hashes in your terminal using the [HashMob](https://hashmob.net/) API

 ### Features
 - 🗣   Read one or more hashes from argument
+  - `gohashmob [hash]`, `gohashmob [hash],[hash]`
 - 📄   Read hashes from file
+  - `gohashmob /path/to/file`
 - ↙️   Read hashes from STDIN
+  - `cat hashes.txt | gohashmob`
 - ✨   Pretty print API response JSON
 - 💿   Output founds in hash:plain format
 - 🏷   Read API key from environmennt variable

 ### Usage:
 ```console